 #23 Listen to Live Scottish Music

-Listening to traditional Scottish music is one of the top things to do in Inverness at night (and sometimes during the day) – and there are several Inverness bars that host live performances.
+Listening to traditional Scottish music is one of the top things to do in Inverness at night (and sometimes during the day).
+There are several Inverness bars that host live performances.

 Scottish folk music has been part of the culture in the Highlands for thousands of years.
 Performances range from a solo singer on stage with a guitar to a band playing fiddles to an entire group jamming during a Sunday session.
 While bagpipes are not necessarily common in the Inverness bars, occasionally one will hop up on stage to entertain the crowds.

-Travel Tip: There are several places in Inverness that boast a regular lineup of musicians – and we feature the best venues for live music later in our Inverness Bars section.
+Travel Tip: There are several places in Inverness that boast a regular lineup of musicians.
+We feature the best venues for live music later in our Inverness Bars section.

 #24 Savor Afternoon Tea in Inverness, Scotland

-The afternoon tea at The Waterside Restaurant on the east bank of the River Ness is a classic affair, complete with locally sourced, seasonal ingredients.
+The afternoon tea at The Waterside Restaurant on the east bank of the River Ness is a classic affair, complete with locally sourced ingredients.

 #25 Cheer on Competitors at the Inverness Highland Games

-Travel Tip: Communities across the Highlands host Highland Games competitions throughout the spring and summer.
+Travel Tip: Communities across Scotland host Highland Games competitions throughout the spring and summer.
 Check online for events that are happening during your Highlands trip!

 #26 Spend Time Shopping in Inverness